Inspector Zenigata: Personality

 Inspector Zenigata hails from Japan, city of origin unknown.
 According to Episode 0: The First Contact, his original title was Tokyo Police Inspector whose original interest was the capture of Fujiko Mine and her then partner.
 His pursuit took him to New York where he first met Arsène Lupin III.
-He left the Japanese Police Force in favor of enlisting in ICPO (Interpol) for the sake of specifically bringing Lupin to justice.
+He left the Japanese Police Force in favor of enlisting in Interpol (ICPO) for the sake of specifically bringing Lupin to justice.
 For a brief period between the first and second TV series, Zenigata was demoted to a beat cop in an unknown location of Japan.

 Zenigata has made it his life's mission to arrest Lupin.
 The other members of Lupin's gang are targeted for apprehension as well, but Zenigata usually ignores them when Lupin himself is present.
 Lupin and Zenigata appear to be the worst of enemies, but in the anime they are, in a manner of speaking, friends; something Lupin shows openly (often by greeting Zenigata with mock affection), but it is an idea Zenigata is extremely reluctant to entertain.
+For example, in Part II, Episode 30, Zenigata initially refused to work with Lupin to escape despite both of them being held prisoner.

 Similarly, he is often awed by Lupin's genius.
 Zenigata has an attachment to Lupin with the belief that no one should kill him or worse, capture him, besides Zenigata himself.
 Lupin's opinion of Zenigata is a little less caring, but still filled with respect.
 He often seems amazed that Zenigata can keep up with him.
 At times he's overwhelmed by how much thought Zenigata has put into his traps for Lupin.
 In instances where Zenigata has been injured in the field or believed dead, Lupin avenges the Inspector by hunting down his attacker.

 While he has some interest in capturing Jigen, Goemon, and Fujiko, he is really after only Lupin, and as such shows little interest in them when Lupin himself is involved.
 During the course of his hunt for Lupin, Zenigata has revealed and arrested a large number of criminals from all walks of life, sometimes unintentionally and with help from Lupin.
 This is a major reason why ICPO tolerates his repeated failures to capture Lupin: the "collateral damage" from his lifelong quest has made him a highly rewarded and respected officer of the law.